What is God’s Purpose For Us?

 While serving as a youth pastor, I took a group of teenagers on a trip to volunteer at an orphanage.
 Eric, a buddy of mine from college, reached out and asked if we could raise funds and come to Mexico to help out.
 I gathered about 24 students and headed to Mexico.
-While there I experienced a culture shock.
+While there, I experienced a culture shock.
 I mean, talk about a paradigm shift.
-I had no idea what the poverty and living conditions was like for the kids in the area.
-While we put together beds and provided resources, all I could think about was, “How is Eric living out such purpose with his life?
+I had no idea what the poverty and living conditions were like for the kids in the area.
+While we put together beds and provided resources, all I could think about was, “How is Eric living out the such purpose with his life?
 This guy gets up every day and changes generations.”
-One of the days, Eric and I were talking and what he said was a total paradigm shift for me.
+One of the days, Eric and I talked, and what he said was a total paradigm shift for me.

 Shift #1: Mine to His